deversity-belgrade/blog-assets/PR_review_docs.md

 ## PR review docs

+### Aproach and general rules

+#### Pull/Merge Requests

+Main branches like master and develop should be protected and code changes should enter these branches only via pull/merge requests.

+If developer works on a feature branch for more than a few hours, it is good to share the intermediate results with the rest of the team.
+To do this, create a pull/merge request without assigning it to anyone.
+Instead, mention people in the description or a comment and open the PR as a Draft PR.
+This indicates that the pull/merge request is not ready to be merged yet, but feedback is welcome.

+Team members can comment on the pull/merge request in general or on specific lines with line comments.
+The pull/merge request serves as a code review tool, and no separate code review tools should be needed.
+If the review reveals shortcomings, anyone can commit and push a fix.
+Usually, the person to do this is the creator of the pull/merge request.
+The diff in the pull/merge request automatically updates when new commits are pushed to the branch.

+When you are ready for your feature branch to be merged, assign the pull/merge request to the person who knows most about the codebase you are changing.
+Also, mention any other people from whom you would like feedback.
+After the assigned person feels comfortable with the result, they can merge the branch.
+If the assigned person does not feel comfortable, they can request more changes or close the pull/merge request without merging.

+After you merge a feature branch, you should remove it from the source control software.
+Removing finished branches ensures that the list of branches shows only work in progress.

+#### Conducting a Code Review

+For a productive and effective code review, follow below best practice advices.

+##### Know What to Look for

+Know what to look for in code reviews: structure, style, logic, performance. readability (and maintainability), etc.

+Reviewing code with certain questions in mind can help you focus on the right things.
+For instance, you might evaluate code to answer:

+- Do I understand what the code does?
+- Does the code function as I expect it to?
+- Does this code fulfil regulatory requirements?

+##### Review Fewer than 400 Lines of Code at a Time

+A study revealed that developers should review no more than 200 to 400 lines of code (LOC) at a time.

+In practice, a review of 200-400 LOC over 60 to 90 minutes should yield 70-90% defect discovery.

+##### Inspection rates should under 500 LOC per hour

+Research shows a significant drop in defect density at rates faster than 500 LOC per hour.
+Code reviews in reasonable quantity, at a slower pace for a limited amount of time results in the most effective code review.

+##### Create Positive Review Culture
+Try to be constructive in your feedback, rather than critical.
+You can do this by asking questions, rather than making statements.

+___
+### Code quality rules

+A list of questions to ask ourselves when we are reviewing code.
+These can also be used when coding, and when doing a self-review before opening a PR.

+---
+- can the code be simpler
+  - often when we write code it's hard to take a step back and see that we made something more complex than it needs to be.
+But reviewing code (even our own at the end of a task) it's easier to spot.
+This can be something small (like nesting multiple ternary operators when a `switch` could have worked) or something bigger (trying to solve multiple use cases with one component, making it overly complicated)
+  - when we can't understand why something is written in a certain way, it might be an indicator that it's more complicated than it needs to be
+___
 - should this code be in a component or can it be placed outside?
   - any function that doesn't depend on component state can (and should) be moved outside the component
 ```typescript